One manager lamented, “I can’t even compliment a woman on how she looks anymore.” What he hadn’t realized is that context matters.

 To begin solving the problem, we need to stop minimizing differences and disrupt the system that allows for sexual violence.
 To do so, we start by noticing the cultural characteristics, the shared values and patterns of behavior, that inadvertently support such a critical social problem.
 This isn’t just good for people, it’s good for business.

-In the scenario of complimenting a woman at work, complement her work.
-In the context of work, a man doesn’t need to comment on a woman’s appearance.
+In the scenario of complimenting a woman at work, complement her work, not her wardrobe.
+Cultural Intelligence is the ability to appreciate another’s perspective and change our words and actions to show genuine respect.
+To express Cultural Intelligence within the context of work, a man doesn’t need to comment on a woman’s appearance.
 In other contexts, if he’s unsure a compliment was appropriate, he can check by asking, “What was the impact of my words?”
+Then actively listen to the response.
 However, we need to be careful because depending on a woman’s experience, compliments offered with the best of intentions can be perceived as aggressive.
 And although she might not speak up, she may be minimizing her hurt or angry feelings to fit in or because she needs the job.
 Minimization is a sure path to lost productivity and employee engagement and satisfaction.

 Reykjavik Energy, the parent company of Iceland’s largest power provider, which was forced to fire one-third of its workforce in the aftermath of the financial crash, seized on its subsequent restructuring as an opportunity to become a fully gender-equal employer.
 Within five years, by “putting the gender glasses on before taking every single decision,” it had boosted the proportion of women in management positions from 29% to 49%.
 Over the same period, its adjusted gender pay gap shrank from 8.4% to 2.1% – and now stands at 0.2% in favor of women.
 The company’s chief executive, Bjarni Bjarnason, says the net outcome has been “more open discussions, higher productivity, greater job satisfaction, improved decision-making, higher morale and an all-round far better atmosphere.”(6)